 Sunak’s actions in the Greensill scandal have raised the suspicion of a conflict of interest.
 The chancellor texted his former boss, David Cameron, saying that he would “push the team” at the Treasury to find a way to help Cameron’s then employer, Greensill Capital, access government-backed covid loans.

-She has broken the law as minister three times
+He has broken the law twice as minister

 On 12 April 2022, it was announced that Sunak was fined by the Metropolitan Police for hosting parties during the Christmas 2020 lockdown.
 This confirms that he breached the law at least once during this period.

 On 20 January 2023, Lancashire Police issued Rishi Sunak with a fine for failing to wear a seatbelt in a moving vehicle.
 The incident was reported after Sunak was filmed for a social media video advertising the new beneficiaries of the levelling-up fund.